The economy added 379,000 jobs in February as unemployment drops slightly

 Other sectors gaining jobs included temporary help services, which added 53,000 jobs, health care and social assistance, which added 46,000 jobs and retail which added 41,000 jobs.
 Clothing stores however suffered, losing 20,000 jobs.
 Manufacturing ticked up by 21,000, while construction fell by 61,000, a decline that was likely driven in part by severe winter weather, the Bureau of Labor Statistics noted.

+Drew Matus, an economist and chief market strategist at MetLife Investment Management, said that he was concerned that the average hours worked for all workers declined by about 18 minutes a week — hundreds of thousands of jobs worth of hours went multiplied by the entire working population.

+“The scale of the decline is quite big,” he said.
+“This report tells me things are looking up if vaccine administration continues but we’re still not out of the woods yet.”

 The report covers the first full month of the Biden presidency.
-Overall, the economy still has less than nine million jobs than it did before the pandemic, and economists warn that the unemployment rate would be higher if not for more than three million people who have left the work force over the last year.
+Overall, the economy still has less than nine million jobs than it did before the pandemic, and economists warn that the unemployment rate would be higher if not for more than four million people who have left the work force over the last year.
+Women have left the labor force at a significantly higher rate than men: about 2.5 million women, compared to 1.5 million men.

+Federal Reserve Chairman Jerome H. Powell said last month that the real unemployment rate is likely closer to 10 percent.

 Economists and public health experts are more optimistic about the coming months, as the rate of vaccinations improves.